 - Making use of the time to get some jobs done (there are always jobs to do) I’m painting our summerhouse and garden shed blue with cream windows and edgings, I’m also knitting a Christmas jumper.
 We are staying in touch with family over skype, and face time and facebook for those in Australia. we’ll be having a virtual dinner party at some point with my brother and his wife, that could be interesting! plenty to do without turning the tv on.

 - I have realised a few things about myself during this enforced isolation.
 I like to be busy and useful.
-Today I have been interviewed on film by our daughter for her Reception class about what we played with in the 1950s!
+Today I have been interviewed on film by our daughter for her Reception class about what we played within the 1950s!
 I need to be outside, sunshine and a garden are such a bonus.
-I like not being have to be somewhere at a set time.
+I like not having to be somewhere at a set time.
 I do not like being dependant on others even though I am hugely grateful to my lovely neighbours.
 The internet and telephone are a godsend.

 - I’m catching up on my reading.
 I have a stack of books I need to read.